-For instance, we have found that the hourly rate ranges from $125-$300.
+Our experience indicates that marketing consultants charge between $125-$300.
 This is based on our experience, and it will vary a lot depending on the consultant’s resume, demand, and overhead.
 Your regular consultant would usually charge between $150 and $250 per hour.
 This can be a shock to those who might want to make a direct comparison between these rates and an employee’s salary, which is around $50 per hour ($100,000 a year).
 What you should is to factor in all the processes that go into executing a project.

 Let’s break things down a bit.
 Take a look at a 10-hour project involving a basic marketing plan for a short-term marketing campaign.
 If you go with a rate of $180 per hour, you will invest $1,800.
 Meanwhile, if you give it to your in-house team, you might only spend $500.
 So what sense does it make to hire a consultant?
 Why not leave it to your in-house team?
 The answer lies in a project’s actual cost.